ittekiou/EgQE/docs/articles/HEG-1_RU_Anti-Time-Theory.md

 Newton regarded it as an absolute container permeating the universe.
 Einstein formulated it as “spacetime,” unified with space.
 Bergson tied time to “duration,” the inner rhythm of consciousness.
-In the 20th century, McTaggart declared “time is unreal,”
+In the 20th century, John McTaggart argued for “the unreality of time,”
 and Julian Barbour insisted that “time does not exist.”

 All of these attempts spoke of time as if it were something that truly exists.